Getting to Know IntelliJ IDEA

 About the Book

-IntelliJ IDEA is an extremely fully-featured IDE that can help professional developers with almost any task they need to perform, and this can be overwhelming to get to grips with.
+IntelliJ IDEA is packed with features that can help developers with almost any task they need to perform.
+When you're busy writing code, you don't always have time to discover those features.
 Getting to Know IntelliJ IDEA uses two approaches to help newcomers and experienced users alike:

-• Tutorials that walk through writing code and developing applications that show whenwhy and how to use IntelliJ IDEA features to create working applications.
+• Tutorials that help you to consolidate your skills by showing you when, why and how to use IntelliJ IDEA features to create working applications.

-• A questions-and-answers approach that demonstrates which features can be used to solve the problems that professional developers face.
+• A questions-and-answers approach that demonstrates how to solve the problems that professional developers face.

-Seeing how to use IntelliJ IDEA from these different angles not only showcases the most useful features but also teaches multiple approaches for using these features.
-No matter which technologies you use or how you like to work, reading this book will help you find an approach that enables you to work comfortably and productively with IntelliJ IDEA.
+Seeing how to use IntelliJ IDEA from these different angles shows the most useful features and teaches multiple approaches for using these features.
+This book is full of ah-ha! moments that you can incorporate into your daily routine to help you go faster and to show off to your colleagues.
+No matter which technologies you use or how you like to work, reading this book will help you find an approach that enables you to work efficiently and productively with IntelliJ IDEA.

 About the Authors